paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 **(c) Administrative provisions** In carrying out this section, the Secretary may consider the recommendations of a non-Federal entity in identifying appropriate research or development projects and may enter into a cooperative research and development agreement, as defined in section 12 of the Stevenson-Wydler Technology Innovation Act of 1980 ([15 U.S.C.
 3710a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3710a&num=0&edition=prelim)); except that in such agreement, the Secretary may agree to provide not more than 50 percent of the cost of any research or development project selected by the Secretary under this section.
 Not less than 5 percent of the non-Federal entity’s share of the cost of any such project shall be paid in cash.

-**(d) Applicability of other laws** The research, development, or utilization of any technology pursuant to an agreement under subsection (c) of this section, including the terms under which such technology may be licensed and the resulting royalties may be distributed, shall be subject to the provisions of the Stevenson-Wydler Technology Innovation Act of 1980 ([15 U.S.C.
+**(d) Applicability of other laws** The research, development, or utilization of any technology pursuant to an agreement under subsection (c), including the terms under which such technology may be licensed and the resulting royalties may be distributed, shall be subject to the provisions of the Stevenson-Wydler Technology Innovation Act of 1980 ([15 U.S.C.
 3701–371](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3701–371&num=0&edition=prelim)4).

 **(e) Authorization of appropriations** To carry out the purposes of this section, there is authorized to be appropriated to the Secretary of the Army civil works funds $3,000,000 for fiscal year 1989, $4,000,000 for fiscal year 1990, $5,000,000 for fiscal year 1991, and $6,000,000 for each fiscal year thereafter.